 Unique:

-Definition: An item is unique if, and only if, within its domain, understood in this

-context to include all and only FIGIs, it does not duplicate any other item either currently or historically specified as an identifier within the domain where “duplicate” means consisting of exactly the same twelve characters in exactly the same order.
+Definition: an item that does not duplicate any other item either currently or historically specified as an identifier within the domain where “duplicate” means consisting of exactly the same twelve characters in exactly the same order.

 Uniqueness does not apply across domains.
 That is to say, that there is no guarantee that a given string may not be used as an Identifier outside of FIGI.
 That said, considerable effort was employed to reduce the chances that a given Identifier would not be a duplicate of another Identifier within the financial domain.